andrasq/node-qtimeit/Readme.md

 The contents of this property are written to stdout before the tests are run.
 See `forkTests` for details.

+#### timeit.bench.showRunDetails

+Set to `false` to omit the calls, runs and timing details from the results.
+Only the name, ops/sec speed and relative rate are displayed.

 ### timeit.fptime( )

 Nanosecond-resolution floating-point timestamp from process.hrtime().
 The